dbt-labs/adapter-bulk-issue-create/discussion_17.md

 {%- endset -%}
 ```

-#### tests
+#### Tests

 `TestDocsGenerateOverride` in [`tests/functional/artifacts/test_override.py`](https://github.com/dbt-labs/dbt-core/blob/main/tests/functional/artifacts/test_override.py) was modified to cover this new behavior.
-If you are not already impelementing, I suggest that you should.
+If you are not already implementing this, I suggest that you should.

-### behavior of `dbt show`'s `--limit` flag
+### Behavior of `dbt show`'s `--limit` flag

 `dbt show` shipped in `1.5.0` with a `--limit` flag that, when provided, would limit the number of results that dbt would grab to display.
-It does not modify the original query, which means that even if you provide `--limit 5`, the command will not complete until the entire underying query is complete which can take a long time if the query's result set is large.
-This is especially evident becaues `dbt show` is now also used for dbt Cloud IDE's "preview" button.
+It does not modify the original query, which means that even if you provide `--limit 5`, the command will not complete until the entire underlying query is complete which can take a long time if the query's result set is large.
+This is especially evident because `dbt show` is now also used for dbt Cloud IDE's "preview" button.

 The fix was #8641, which extends the implementation of the `--limit` flag to wrap the underlying query into a CTE and append a `LIMIT {limit}` clause.

 No change is needed if the adapter's data platform supports ANSI SQL `LIMIT` clauses.
 Any changes can be made in a dispatched version of `get_limit_subquery_sql()`, see [`default__get_limit_subquery()`](https://github.com/dbt-labs/dbt-core/blob/53845d0277be2b0ab347ac07b84bc86363157c54/core/dbt/include/global_project/macros/adapters/show.sql#L16-L22).
-This was merged into `1.7.0`, but also backported to `1.5` and `1.6`, so if a change is needed, it will likely also need to be backported and patched accordingly.
+This was merged into `1.7.0`, but also back-ported to `1.5` and `1.6`, so if a change is needed, it will likely also need to be back-ported and patched accordingly.

-`dbt.tests.adapter.dbt_show.test_dbt_show` also contains new tests to ensure the new behavior functions properly:
+`dbt.tests.adapter.dbt_show.test_dbt_show` contains new tests to ensure the new behavior functions properly:

 - `BaseShowSqlHeader`
 - `BaseShowLimit`

-### migrate `date_spine()` macro from dbt-utils to Core
+### Migrate `date_spine()` Macro from dbt-utils to Core

 #8172 #8616  <!-- markdownlint-disable-line MD018 -->